Rasarit/maize-price-forecast/README.md

 ![ACF Plot](acf_plot.svg)

-The Autocorrelation Function (ACF) plot shows the relationship between current maize prices and their past values.
-Significant correlations at early lags indicate that past prices influence current price movements.
+The ACF plot shows the correlation between current maize prices and previous price values.
+This helps identify whether past prices influence future price movements.

----

 ### PACF Plot

 ![PACF Plot](pacf_plot.svg)

-The Partial Autocorrelation Function (PACF) plot helps identify the autoregressive components in the time series and supports the selection of an appropriate ARIMA model.
+The PACF plot helps identify the autoregressive structure in the time series and supports the use of an **ARIMA model** for forecasting.

 ---